whaynes/STCW23/jekyll/assessments/Engine/OICEW-9-1C.md

 ### Condition

-{{ "Aboard ship or in an approved simulator, given access to an oily water separator system and proper tools and equipment." | markdownify }}
+Aboard ship or in an approved simulator, given access to an oily water separator system and proper tools and equipment.

 ### Performance requirement